 Most of the residential buildings are two storied and few number of three storied are found.
 Along the main roads and in commercial CBD areas mixed uses are noticed e.g. ground floor in commercial uses and top floors are in residential uses.
 Residential buildings are distributed in two specific clusters of A and B blocks (figs. 3 and 8).
 Administrative buildings are situated in the CBD areas of city centre and central park area.
-Govt. housing complexes are situated in the
+Govt. housing complexes are situated in the CBD area of city centre as well as in the industrial bolt and most of the table.

 CBD area of city centre as well as in the industrial belt and most of two to four storied.
 Residential apartment buildings are rapidly growing in number and most of these are four storied.
-All the residential plots in Kalyani are owned by the government and plots are leased to the private owners for 99 years.
+All the sidential plots in Kalyani are owned by the government and plots are leased to the private vners for 99 years.
 Plots are started from 2 -6 m away from roads (plate-1 and plate-2).
 Residential plots are also varying sizes (4 kotta to 9.5 kotta) with 50 % space for open and unused space.
 There is also vertical limit for all buildings and which is 49 feet.
 Most of the buildings are pucca, and kutcha and sei-pucca building are found along the brown belt of slum dwellers.
 Although in slum areas such restrictions are not noticed and the plot sizes are small with average size 1.71 kotta (household survey, 2011) Most of the buildings are faced towards the roads and no particular direction is found.